 Angela is a poet.
 She is also an experienced teacher and holds a Masters degree in Arts in Education.
 She leads workshops with all ages from nursery to elders, building confidence in their ability to write, tell stories and make books.
 She enjoys giving readings of her poems, and putting together performances and one woman shows.
 Widely published, she has performed and been poet-in-residence in a wide range of venues such as schools, libraries, bookshops and hospices.
-In 2013, she will take up a residency in Gladstone’s Library, Hawarden.
+In October 2013, she took up a residency in Gladstone’s Library, Hawarden.

 Angela can be booked indpendently, or though Authors Abroad, The Windows Project and NAWE.

 Angela also writes student guides and articles.
 She co-authored a range of GCSE texbooks published by OUP and several critical monographs published by Greenwich Exchange.

 senior moderator/coursework advisor for Advanced Level English Language and Literature.

 qualified secondary school English and Drama teacher, and former Head of Literacy and Oracy at Upton Hall School.